 This course is structured to enable students to have a thorough grounding in Law as it relates to human services.
 It is specifically designed to broaden and deepen students' knowledge and understanding of the Law as it relates to the delivery of services in the private and public sectors, and to expose them to the administrative machinery of the Law.

-SOWK2002 & SOWK2003: THEORY AND PRACTICE OF SOCIAL WORK II & III

-The main objective of these courses offered over two semesters is to enlarge and deepen students' knowledge base and analytical skills in the main aspects of social work practice - assessment, intervention and evaluation - involving work with individuals, groups and organizations and communities.
+SOWK2002 & SOWK2003: THEORY AND PRACTICE OF SOCIAL WORK II & III work practice - assessment, intervention and evaluation - involving work with individuals, groups and organizations and communities.
 Students will participate in lectures/discussions, classroom-based exercises and field activities.